harmonicalchemy/modular-emacs/README.md

 You can install this now, decide not to install it ever, or wait and skip this section for later after you have Modular Emacs up and running and have had a chance to get familiar with everything first...
 Or just use Modular Emacs without it...
 No matter what you choose everything will be fine...

 Steel Bank Common Lisp is the best full-fledged Lisp compiler option for Fedora and Debian and I guess Mac as well.
 But the Mac world has many Eggheads so there may be many opinions to choose from as well. %^)...
 I personally feel SBCL is best for using with Emacs...
-But then I'm an Emacs Egghead...
-Oh Well...
-You can be what ever Egghead you wish...
+But then I'm an Emacs Egghead... _(I prefer the term hacker - Eggheads are nerds with academic credentials.
+They may or may not also be hackers who DIY knowledge from anywhere, regardless of the source...)_ Oh Well...
+You can be what ever Egghead or Hacker you wish...
 Or not...
 Have fun playing croquet among the ivory towers!

 You don't actually need a full fledged Lisp compiler for Emacs because Emacs Slime Mode takes care of handling most things internally within Emacs and also provides a nice [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop) interface with that setup by default...

 **_However..._** Once you add Steel Bank Common Lisp to your system _(supercharged with Emacs Slime mode)_  You will arguably have the best IDE for serious Lisp projects... _(my opinion and totally biased of course.
 Most likely RMS's choice as well... %^)_  If you don't know who RMS is...
 You need to read about the history of Emacs & the MIT AI lab!  btw, I don't think RMS likes CL...
 If he reads this and replies and/or corrects me, I would be flattered... :octopus:

-RMS may not remember this, but I sat at a table not far from him many times during lunch at Mary Chung's (Kendall Sq.
+RMS may not remember this, but we seem to have eaten lunch at the same Chinese restaurant many times in the past.
+I have also seen him dancing wildly at a few New England folk dances!
+I sat at a table overhearing early informal lunchtime FSF meetings as well!
+I cannot remember the name of that Chinese restaurant anymore but it was near Tech Square, (Kendall Sq.
 Cambridge MA)...
-Is Mary Chung's still open after all these years?
-Was it even called Mary Chungs?
-I believe Mary Chung's was the secret meeting place for many early FSF meetings!
-Probably secret super computer design meetings _(Thinking Machines)_ as well...
-And who knows what other DARPA High Tech secret meetings may have been held there tucked away in a dark corner!
+Was it called Mary Chung's?
+Nope... that was the Harvard one I also loved...
+I believe this particular Kendall Sq.
+Broadway/Main St. restaurant was an informal strategic meeting place for super computer design meetings _(Thinking Machines)_ as well...
+And who knows what other DARPA High Tech black ops secret projects may have had their beginnings right there tucked away in a dark corner!

 OMG!
+That's why I can't remember the name!
 Maybe I was part of a secret-operation-gone-bad and they wiped some of my memories!!!
-That may explain why...  _(never-mind)_...
+That may explain why...  _(never-mind...)_ :trollface:

 One thing I do remember was that **Hot&Sour soup** _(at what ever that Chinese restaurant on Broadway near Kendall Sq. (not far away from Eli Heffron & Sons Computer Junk Yard .
 PDP11 Gold mine) was called?)_ was the best in the universe!
 I have many fond memories about sitting studiously alone at a table _(on a gloomy New England rainy day)_ with a warm savory steaming bowl of H&S soup _(scallions sprinkled on top)_ in front of me, my laptop on the side... _(em... er...
 Oh!
-With my HP-15c rpn calculator sitting next to a graph-paper log/notebook, mechanical pencil, engineering scale/straight edge, and possibly a small shapes template as well.)_  School Days...
+With my HP-15c rpn calculator sitting next to a graph-paper log/notebook, mechanical pencil, engineering scale/straight edge, and possibly a small shapes template as well.
+Eytballing some piece of interesting electronic junk (probably a power supply) I got at Eli Heffron & Sons...)_  School Days...
 LOL   At least I didn't have to carry a slide rule.
+I still have my HP-15c _(and it works great!)_ It's future proof like Emacs & Abacus!

-Abacus?
-LOL I was talking about the soup somewhere in that stack overflow above. `%^)`  Maybe we should get back to the subject at hand _(install this already OK?)_
+LOL I was talking about the soup somewhere in that stack overflow above. `%^)`  Maybe we should get back to the subject at hand _(install this already OK?)_  Enough Lisp nostalgia...
 :octocat:

 #### Install SBCL on Mac OS: